corleoneUA/ovpn_create_user/README.md

 ## Installation

 Use `git clone` for clone this repository.
-Uncoment on the `base.conf` line `remote #server-name# 1194` put you "servername or IP", change if you need port.
+Uncoment on the `base.conf` line `remote #server-name# 1194` put your "servername or IP", change if you need port.
 Create ca-dir `make-cadir` and edit in `make_config.sh` `KEY_DIR` to your's path.

 ## Usage